kfocus/kfocus-source/README.md

 is likely to be the version currently in use.

 `package-qwe` contains the latest qwe source.
-As it is a hybrid upstream and kubuntu focus project, it is treated as an upstream project.
-Tarballs are generated separately but packaged here using the .source file as the only source.
+As it is a hybrid upstream and kubuntu focus project, it is treated as a kfocus project.
+See the README for the associated other repos.

 [_0100]:https://launchpad.net/~kfocus-team/+archive/ubuntu/release.